VISHALVARUN011002/K72/README.md

-React + Vite Frontend Project (Replace with Your Project Title)
+React + Vite Frontend Project

 This is a modern frontend project built with React, Vite, Tailwind CSS, GSAP for animations, and React Router DOM for navigation.